Simulating gamma-ray production from cosmic rays interacting with the solar atmosphere in the presence of coronal magnetic fields: Simulation Results

 It is instructive to first consider the \nof\ case.
 At high energies~($E_{p}>100$\,GeV), we find that the distributions tend towards $\omega_{\gamma}\simeq 90^{\circ}$, $\omega_{p}\simeq 90^{\circ}$, and $\omega_{\gamma p }\simeq 0^{\circ}$.
 This peaked angular distribution appear naturally due to the large Lorentz factor~(except for the low-energy secondary photons that are cut from the figures).
 This corresponds to the Sun-limb scenarios, as discussed in Ref.~\cite{Zhou:2016ljf}.

-However, for lower energy protons, we find that the distribution become significantly broader.
-Because there are no magnetic fields to change the trajectories of the particles, the broader distribution must be caused by mildly-relativistic scattering kinematics or multiple small-angle scatterings.
-We defer more detailed identification of the responsible particles and the interactions to future works.
+However, for lower energy protons with energy less than roughly 100\,GeV, we find that the distribution become significantly broader.
+Because there are no magnetic fields to change the trajectories of the particles, the broader distribution must be caused by the scattering angular distribution itself.
+This is expected to be caused by large transverse momentum distribution for the pion produced after scattering~\cite{Karlsson:2007pt, Koers:2006dd}.

 The broader angular distribution can also explain the difference between the calculations from Zhou et al.~\cite{Zhou:2016ljf} and the simulation results from this work and Gao et al.~\cite{Gao:2017bfv}.
 With the 1D approximation used in Zhou et al., gamma rays produced by protons with steep incident angles are all absorbed.
 However, as shown in our 3D calculation, e.g., the $\omega_{p}$ distribution in 1\,GeV-100\,GeV, the distribution is broad and even down-going protons ($\omega_{p}\sim 180^{\circ}$) can produce observable gamma rays.
 This is also precisely the proton energy range responsible for the enhanced gamma-ray flux~($E_{\gamma}\sim 1$\,GeV) in our simulation compared to that by Zhou et al. Therefore, we conclude that \emph{by kinematic effects alone, proton-proton scattering can produce large-angle events; and these large angle events are responsible for enhancing the gamma-ray production around 1\,GeV.} At higher energies, as gamma rays and protons become more collinear, the 3D and 1D calculations produce similar results.